thenexthub/Codira/stdlib/public/Protobuf/protoc-gen-codira/Docs.docc/index.md

 specific needs.

-You can use the `--language_opt` argument to `protoc` to pass options to the Swift code generator as follows:
+You can use the `--language_opt` argument to `protoc` to pass options to the Codira code generator as follows:
 ```sh
 $ protoc --language_opt=[NAME]=[VALUE] --language_out:. foo/bar/*.proto mumble/*.proto
 ```